Square Foot Garden Spacing: What You Need To Know To Succeed

 This idea was popularized by Mel Bartholomew in the book, All New Square Foot Gardening.

-If you follow the instructions in the book to the letter, you’d create raised beds in your garden, and then sub-divide the raised beds into one-foot squares.
+If you follow the instructions in the book to the letter, you’d create raised beds in your garden and then subdivide the raised beds into one-foot squares and place a permanent grid on top.

 But do you really need to build raised beds?